 At Glasshoughton Infant Academy experiences are at the heart of all learning where children have ‘hands on’ learning opportunities through real life objects, visitors or visits.
-Children are immersed in thematic learning based on an interleaving curriculum where new knowledge is taught, learned, remembered, revisited and applied by children ‘being’, for example being a Scientist or a Geographer.
+Children are immersed in thematic learning based on an interleaving curriculum where new knowledge is taught, learned, remembered, revisited and applied by children ‘being’, for example being a Scientist.

 At Glasshoughton Infant Academy we believe that language development is vital for all children.
 We have high aspirations and support them to ‘be’ in their learning.
 The experiential and interleaving approach ensures that language is used by all stakeholders, including parents.
 Children develop good comprehension of the words they are using and are able to use them in context and accurately as part of their real learning.

 We are a ‘talk rich’ school: talk is central to our curriculum and to the way our pupils learn.
 Children learn through talk.
 We believe oracy (the ability to communicate effectively) is a central means of extending pupils’ linguistic, social, emotional and cognitive development; it is key to the progress and attainment of all pupils across all areas of the curriculum.

 Retrieval practice is planned for across every subject and year group in the form of “speak like an expert.”
 Every lesson children are expected to retrieve learning previously taught to move learning from the short term to the long-term memory.

 At Glasshoughton Infant Academy we aim to develop and encourage children’s natural curiosity so that they can become confident and enthusiastic scientists:- posing questions, observing and recording, evaluating their findings and investigation.
 We believe that children should be given concrete learning opportunities to develop these.

 It is essential that the Science curriculum is organised in such a way that it provides learners with the opportunity to learn expected behaviours and be successful in their learning so that we can deliver our mission and aims.